Iceland hero image

 Safety & Stewardship Notes

-Iceland is safe with excellent roads and emergency services.
-Weather shifts quickly—we monitor conditions, equip guides, and plan alternative indoor programs so leaders can focus on people and purpose.
+Iceland is generally safe, with strong roads and emergency services on standard routes.
+Because weather shifts quickly, we monitor conditions, brief guides, and prepare indoor alternatives so leaders can stay focused on people and purpose.

 FAQs

-- Q: How far ahead should we plan?
-A: Reserve 9–12 months ahead for summer aurora cabins, glacier tours, and limited rural lodging.
+• Q: How far ahead should we plan?
+A: Reserve 9–12 months ahead for summer departures, winter aurora programs, glacier tours, and limited rural lodging.

 Review fundraising ideas in our travel commissions guide, or add Iceland to your request via the lead form when you’re ready to plan.